 During academic years 2010-2012, I was a Scholar in Health Policy Research in the School of Public Health at the University of California, Berkeley and University of California, San Francisco, funded by the Robert Wood Johnson Foundation.

-I am an affiliate of the research network on Experiments in Governance and Politics (EGAP) and Washington University's Institute for Public Health.
+I am an affiliate of the research network on Experiments in Governance and Politics (EGAP) and Washington University in St. Louis' Institute for Public Health.
 At Harvard, I was a doctoral fellow of the Inequality and Social Policy program, and a graduate associate of the Institute for Quantitative Social Science (IQSS).

 My research interests center around American social policy and statistical political methodology.
 Substantively, I am interested in the intersection of federalism, direct democracy, and the politics of old age pensions and health care.
 Methodologically, I develop and implement methods for political experiments, ecological data, missing data, and causal inference.